VRES Self Reported Market Cap Reaches $17.27 Million (VRS)

-VRES (VRS) traded flat against the dollar during the 24 hour period ending at 15:00 PM Eastern on August 16th.
-VRES has a total market cap of $17.27 million and $28,931.65 worth of VRES was traded on exchanges in the last day.
-One VRES token can currently be purchased for $0.0069 or 0.00000025 BTC on cryptocurrency exchanges.
-Over the last seven days, VRES has traded flat against the dollar.
+VRES (VRS) traded flat against the US dollar during the twenty-four hour period ending at 20:00 PM E.T. on August 17th.
+One VRES token can now be purchased for $0.0069 or 0.00000025 BTC on major cryptocurrency exchanges.
+VRES has a market capitalization of $17.27 million and approximately $28,931.65 worth of VRES was traded on exchanges in the last day.
+During the last week, VRES has traded flat against the US dollar.

 - NXM (NXM) traded flat against the dollar and now trades at $57.03 or 0.00200723 BTC.